davidcpell/pathogen/README.md

 ### Usage

 To install Pathogen, add `recipe[pathogen]` to your run list or include the default recipe in recipe that is in your run list.
+If you aren't using some other source to install `git` and `vim`, add those recipes before the default pathogen recipe.

 To install plugins, use the above-mentioned `pathogen_plugin` LWRP in a recipe that is in your run list.